Diggers Directory: a mix series that salutes the diggers, record enthusiasts and music lovers. For more in the series, browse through the archive.

 As one third of the one of most consistent and brilliant labels around (Music from Memory and it’s sister label Second Circle) and heavily involved in what many regard to be one of the best record stores in the world (Amsterdam’s Red Light Records), it’s no exaggeration to say Jamie Tiller is one of the most exciting new voices in Amsterdam’s ever bustling music scene.
 We spoke to the London born selector about the records he adored as a kid, his difficulties with elitist vinyl culture and how he and the fellow MFM crew stumbled upon the previously unknown talents of Gigi Masin, Roberto Musci, Suso Saiz and Dip in the Pool.
 He’s also carefully curated a 75 minute vinyl only mix to accompany.

-We’ll be announcing a London party with Jamie very soon, so keep an eye out.
+Jamie Tiller plays our next Infusions party alongside John Goméz, focussing on Brazil.
+24th Feb and The Colombian, London – for more details head to FB or RA.
 We’ll also be hosting Gaussian Curve’s London debut, live at The Yard on 19th February – grab tickets here.
 For Summer activities, catch Jamie at Selectors in Croatia.

 DJs and producers often mention their musical education came through their family’s record collection.
 Was this the case for you?
 Can you pick out any pivotal records from your upbringing that informed your musical journey?